google-marketing-solutions/margin-protection/cm360/README.md

 ## One Time Setup

+1. Make a copy of the [CM360 Launch Monitor template](https://docs.google.com/spreadsheets/d/1JlPJlEwU3spwQTG97bvgjNG6t4do2LzZ45uhmTJcnYY/).

-1. (Optional) Setup Reports in Campaign Manager 360
+2. (Optional) Setup Reports in Campaign Manager 360

    **Note:** This is optional, and can be generated automatically.
 Skip to Step 2. for additional details.